LakshmiPrasannaTatipaka/NEXUS_TASK2/README.md

  1.1 Dataset Overview
   Dataset Structure: Explore the Sentiment Analysis dataset to understand its structure,          features, and size.
- Key Variables: Identify key variables such as text contnt and sentiment labels.
+ Key Variables: Identify key variables such as text cotnt and sentiment labels.

   2. Data Preprocessing